ehmicky/log-process-errors/.github/pull_request_template.md

 🎉 Thanks for sending this pull request! 🎉

+If this is fixing a typo or documentation, you can skip these instructions.

-Please fill in the sections below.
+Otherwise please fill in the sections below.

 **Which problem is this pull request solving?**